 Technology is supposed to make things easier, but sometimes it will end up complicating things even more.
 Business owners can end up running around in circles just trying to cope with their non-core activities.
-These non-core and time-consuming activities are mostly related to technical support and customer care.
+These non-core yet time-consuming activities are mostly related to technical support and customer care.

-What Exactly is Support as a Service?
+What is support as a service?

-The whole point of Support as a Service is to help companies gain a strategic and competitive advantage in both business and with their customers.
-Most companies who offer these support services make unique solutions for their clients in order to meet their individual demands.
+The whole point of support as a service is to help companies gain a strategic and competitive advantage in both business and with their customers.
+That's why most companies that offer these support services make unique solutions for their clients in order to meet their individual demands.

 There are multiple scenarios in which support as a service will come in handy.
 If you are facing any of the situations mentioned below maybe it's time to rethink your options: